Frequently Asked Questions.

 Can I visit/meet you before having an assessment?

-Yes, we offer an in-person or virtual visit with our specialist admissions team.
+Yes, for our day treatment we can offer an in person or virtual visit with our specialist admissions team.

 How often would I need to attend treatment?